Now’s The Time Revisit Your Form W-4

 More about Form W-4

 When you start a new job, one of the many forms you’re required to fill out for your employer is Form W-4.
-Form instructions direct you to enter a number of allowances which, in turn, you base on your filing status, family configuration, whether you itemize deductions, and other factors.
+The form instructs you to fill in your filing status, as well as information about additional income, child-related credits, and other factors.

-Your employer uses the number of allowances you selected, along with your marital status and pay frequency to determine how much to withhold from your paycheck.
-The more allowances you selected, the less that is withheld from your pay and, conversely, the fewer allowances you selected, the more that is withheld from your pay during the year.
-Thus, the state and federal income tax withholdings subtracted from each paycheck have a significant effect on the amount of tax liability you owe or total tax refund you may receive when you file your return after the close of the year.
+Your employer uses your filing status, the information you provided about additional income, child-related credits, and other factors together with your pay frequency to determine how much to withhold from your paycheck.
+If you update your Form W-4, you can have less withheld from your pay, or, conversely, more withheld from your pay during the year.
+Thus, the state and federal income tax withholdings subtracted from each paycheck have a significant effect on the amount of balance due you owe or total tax refund you may receive when you file your return after the close of the year.

 Actions for YOU